bmarinov/garage-storage-controller/README.md

 ## Overview

-Creating and managing storage buckets through Kubernetes API resources on private cloud infra should be simple and boring.
+Creating and managing storage buckets through Kubernetes API resources should be simple and boring.

 ## Scope
 - Create buckets and access keys for namespace workloads with a few CRDs.